Is Disneyland's Rise of the Resistance the Next Indiana Jones and the Temple of the Forbidden Eye?

 Once imprisoned, Finn and his Resistance fighters show up to stage a daring prison break and rescue you from the bowels of the First Order Destroyer.

-From recruit, to prisoner, to escapee… your role in the story has already changed twice, as has your ride vehicle.
+From recruit, to prisoner, to escapee… your role in the story has already changed three times, as has your ride vehicle.

 Reprogramming the First Order prisoner transports, Finn and his team help you navigate the passageways of the Star Destroyer and avoid First Order AT-ATs, Stormtroopers, and Kylo Ren himself as you travel to the escape pods (a third ride system) that takes you safely back to the planet of Batuu.